Buying further shares

 - We will make the necessary enquiries to ensure that you have the right to purchase further shares and that your rent account is up to date.
 We will then write to you with the terms and conditions of purchasing further shares.

 You must agree in writing to the terms and conditions which include your written authority that you will pay the valuation fee.
 You must also provide the name and address of the solicitor who will be acting for you.
-There will also be a admin fee of £120.00 payable (this will increase to £150.00 + VAT from 01/04/2019) to YHG applicable for each staircasing application made.
+There will also be a admin fee of £150.00 + VAT payable to YHG applicable for each staircasing application made.

 We will then instruct an independent surveyor (FRICS/MRICS registered) who will then value your home.